m-lair/Prime-Collapse/PLAN.md

 * The game uses a timer-based loop running at 0.1 second intervals
 * `GameState` is the central model with the `@Observable` macro for SwiftUI reactivity
 * Upgrades affect the game by modifying properties in `GameState`
+* Ethics score starts at 100 and decreases.
+Collapse occurs when score hits 0.
 * Automation follows this formula: packages shipped = automationRate × timeElapsed
 * Multiple ending types: Collapse, Reform, and Loop, each triggered by different game conditions

 ### SwiftData Notes for Future Developers
 * The app uses a versioned schema approach for SwiftData migrations
-* Current version is SchemaV1
+* Current version is SchemaV4 (as of ethicsScore rename)
 * When adding new properties to SavedGameState:
-  1. Create SchemaV2 in Prime_CollapseApp.swift with the updated model
+  1. Create SchemaV5 (or next version) in Prime_CollapseApp.swift with the updated model
-  2. Implement the migration plan as described in the comments
+  2. Implement the migration plan (lightweight or custom) as described in the comments
-  3. Always provide default values for new non-optional properties
+  3. Always provide default values for new non-optional properties in the model's init
-  4. Test migrations thoroughly before releasing
 * Be careful with array properties - they can cause materialization issues during migration

 ## 🎲 Step 12: Random Events System